Lushi (book)

 The Lushi (路史, Grand History), formerly known as the Lopi, is an unofficial history of China written by Southern Song Dynasty scholar Luo Mi or Luo Bi (罗泌; 1131 – c.
 1189), with key assistance from his son Luo Ping (罗苹).
-As Lushi mixes historical facts with legends and folklore, its reliability has been disputed by historians.
+As Lushi interpolates historical facts with legends and folklore collected from Taoist and divinational scriptures, its reliability has been disputed by historians.
 However, it is a valuable work for the study of ancient Chinese mythology.
 The extant version of Lushi was assembled by the later scholars based on Luo's work.